 New Orleans Square is probably my favorite land because of the theming and having two of my favorite attractions in the whole resort.
 Both Pirates of the Caribbean and The Haunted Mansion are iconic, plus there are some things you can only get in that land like the beignets, mint juleps, and dinner inside an attraction.

 Adventureland has an immersive quality that some of the other lands lack, as well as wonderful theming and multiple fitting attractions that are all unique.
-From the Jungle Cruise to Indiana Jones to the Tiki Room, there are numerous different ways to be entertained in that land that fits everyone.
-Could it use some tweaks, yes.
-But I still believe it is a top-tier land that was touched by Walt Disney himself.
+From the Jungle Cruise to Indiana Jones to the Tiki Room, there are numerous ways to be entertained in that land that fits everyone.
+Could it use some tweaks?
+Yes.
+But I still believe it is a top-tier land that Walt Disney himself touched.